DominikGrodl/CloudKitExtras/README.md

 # CloudKitExtras

 CloudKitExtras is a set of utilities to use alongside 🍎 CloudKit.
-It provider APIs to interact with the database and protocol to simplify forming CloudKit compatible models.
+It provider APIs to interact with the database and protocols to simplify forming CloudKit compatible models.

 ## Query